Originally published August 2015. Updated August 10, 2020.

 And then it was time to head back.
 We walked through the water back out to the dinghy, rode back to the yacht, yachted back to the ferry dock, waited a while, loaded onto the bus, and the bus dropped us off a block from our hotel.
 All told, it was a 7-hour trip.
 Mostly transportation, but completely worthwhile!

-But our day was not yet finished!
+Our day was not yet finished, however!
 It was time for a run!
 That is Steve’s and my favorite way to explore a new town: run it!
 I am currently building my running back up slowly, using the Couch to 5K program.
 Steve usually runs 5 miles, so our run that day was actually less than half what he usually does, but he stayed with me!
 We tried to run to Tortuga Bay, but unfortunately there was a LOT of road construction going on, and we never did find it.
 But we got our time in, and we saw some new things!

 On our cool-down walk back to the hotel, our friend Louis showed up to discuss tomorrow’s adventure!
 I didn’t know he was going to be waiting for us when we got back, otherwise we would have waited for him before we went for our run!
 Anyway, he gave us our info for the next days adventures.
 He said we’re going to love it!
 You’ll have to read the next blog to find out what adventures we got into!